jaredjbeck/jaredjbeck.github.io/publications.md

 *Manuscripts in preparation*

 * Paulson, A., **J. Beck**, J. Richards, R. Toczydlowski, D. Li, S. Johnson, D. Rogers, G. Sonnier, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Dimensions of biodiversity change in temperate forests. *In preparation.*
-* **Beck, J.** and J. Richards.
-Trait-mediated ecological sorting and mass effects jointly influence local plant distributions and diversity within a quartzite glade. *In preparation.*
 * **Beck, J.**, A. Waananen, and S. Wagenius.
-Defining effective population density: Assessing spatial, temporal, and genetic dimensions of positive density-dependence. *In preparation.*
+Spatial, temporal, and genetic constraints limit mating potential and reduce effective population size. *In preparation.*
+* **Beck, J.**, M. McKone, and S. Wagenius.
+Masting and evolutionary ecology of fire-stimulated flowering. *In preparation.*